MicrosoftDocs/azure-reference-other/studio-module-reference/build-counting-transform.md

 2. Use the **Module type** option to indicate the source of the new data.
 You can merge data from different sources.

-    + **Dataset** Choose this option if the new data is provided as a dataset in Azure Machine Learning Studio.
+    + **Dataset**: Choose this option if the new data is provided as a dataset in Azure Machine Learning Studio.

-    + **Blob** Choose this option if the new data is provided as a block blob in Windows Azure storage.
+    + **Blob**: Choose this option if the new data is provided as a block blob in Windows Azure storage.

-    + **MapReduce** Choose this option if you want to call Map/Reduce functions to process the data.
+    + **MapReduce**: Choose this option if you want to call Map/Reduce functions to process the data.

         To use this option, the new data must be provided  as a blob in Windows Azure storage, and you must have access to a deployed HDInsight cluster.
 When you run the experiment, a Map/Reduce job will be launched in the cluster to perform the counting.

          For more information, see [http://azure.microsoft.com/services/hdinsight/](http://azure.microsoft.com/services/hdinsight/).

-3. After specifying the data storage mode, provide any additional connection information for the new data :
+3. After specifying the data storage mode, provide any additional connection information for the new data:

     + If you are using data from Hadoop or blob storage, provide the cluster location and credentials.